 - Enteroaggregative E. coli (EAEC)

-Uropathogenic E. coli (UPEC) is responsible for approximately 90% of urinary tract infections (UTI) seen in individuals with ordinary anatomy.
+Causes of UTIsNaturally, the urinary system is immune to infections; therefore, certain microorganisms must invade it before it can be infected.
 In ascending infections, fecal bacteria colonize the urethra and spread up the urinary tract to the bladder as well as to the kidneys (causing pyelonephritis), or the prostate in males.
-Because women have a shorter urethra than men, they are 14 times more likely to suffer from an ascending UTI.
+Because women have a shorter urethra than men, they are more likely to suffer from an ascending UTI.
+Escherichia coli are the main causative bacteria of UTIs; they are responsible for 4 out of 5 cases of the infections.
 Uropathogenic E. coli use P fimbriae (pyelonephritis-associated pili) to bind urinary tract endothelial cells and colonize the bladder.
-Uropathogenic E. coli produce alpha- and beta-hemolysins, which cause lysis of urinary tract cells.
+Uropathogenic E. coli often produce alpha- and beta-hemolysins, which cause lysis of urinary tract cells.

 Escherichia coli basic characteristics